Sunshine Fest 2026

 Room 258 (2nd Floor)

 A discussion about the impact of political forces on freedom of information, including DOGE purges, populist regimes around the world, and trickle down to the states – and how to reverse the tide.
+Session to include a Spanish translator, so attendees may ask questions in Spanish if they wish.

-- Moderator: Margaret Kwoka, Ohio State University
+- Moderator: Margaret Kwoka, Ohio State University (PDFs: Mexico commission study and Lessons learned study).

 - Blanca Lilia Ibarra, former director of the Instituto Nacional de Acceso a la Información (Mexico)